Gone are the days when people used to explore small businesses around the neighbourhood physically.

 E. Website Link Clicks

-Another great feature offered by GMB is that it lets you know the number of times your website link was clicked.
+Pro tip: Another great feature GMB offers is that it lets you know the number of times your website link was clicked.
 Being aware of these statistics can also help you craft sound strategies.
-And if increasing the website traffic and audience engagement to boost business sales is on your to-do list, you should study these figures.
+You should study these figures to see if increasing the website traffic and audience engagement to boost business sales is on your to-do list.

 What Every Business Should Do On ‘Google My Business’?

-There are a few basic things that every local business owner can do to boost their performance and attract more customers; some of them are:
+There are a few basic things that local business owners can do to enhance their performance and attract more customers; some of them are:

 - Create a business listing

 How To Create A ‘Google My Business’ Listing?

 The most critical step for any local SEO technique is claiming your GMB listing.
 We suggest using Google’s ‘My Business’ feature to locating your business.
 If you’ve been in the industry for some years, chances are it has a GMB listing already, and you only have to claim it.
 After that, you can manage it on your terms, as if you created it independently.

 But if the business is new, you’ll have to start from scratch and make the listing yourself following these simple steps:

 Step 1: Log in to the Google account linked with your business profile, or create one if you don’t already have it